 Training is conducted one-on-one with an instructor, allowing you to build skills and confidence at your own pace.

-As mentioned above, almost every pilot requires more training than the legal minimum.
+As mentioned above, most pilots require more training than the legal minimum.
 We quote our costs based on the average hours to give you a more realistic price estimate.
+The typical total cost to complete your RPL is $17,525, and may increase if additional training is required.

 Choosing the right flight school is one of the most important decisions in your aviation journey.
 At Central Coast Aero Club (CCAC), we provide a training environment that combines experience, location, and efficiency to give students the best possible start in aviation.